asadiceccarelli/italian-wholesale/README.md

 > Clearing prices Italian MGP vs GB EPEX Day-Ahead market.

-After converting the British prices to Euros, it can be seen that the Italian market almost always clears at a higher price, but the the spread of the prices is of a more important factor as this is what will determine the revenue from trading.
-This will be inspected later.
+After converting the British prices to Euros, it can be seen that the Italian market on average as a higher clearing price but less of a spread.
+The spread is generally more important as is used when calculating potential revenue, and this will be inspected later.

 <p align='center'>
   <img src='figures/hour-pun-22.jpeg' width='800'>